Provincial Grand

 Lodge of Durham

-country, being founded in 1734 with the appointment of Joseph
+the country, being founded in 1734 with the appointment

-of England - is the governing body of Freemasonry in England,
+The governing body of Freemasonry in England, Wales and

 Address: